flagbug/ClickOnceToSquirrelMigrator/README.md

 This library is a helper for the migration from ClickOnce to [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows)

+The ClickOnce uninstall code is taken from [Wunder.ClickOnceUninstaller](https://github.com/6wunderkinder/Wunder.ClickOnceUninstaller)

 # The Plan

 The migration should be super-simple, requiring only one method call in the ClickOnce version of the application and one method call in the Squirrel version of the application.